New anomaly observed in $^{12}$C supports the existence and the vector character of the hypothetical X17 boson: Introduction

 Constraints on the coupling constants of such a new particle, notably from searches for $\pi_0\rightarrow Z' + \gamma$ by the NA48/2 experiment \cite{ba15} was also taken into account by Feng and co-workers \cite{fe16,fe17}.
 Based on their results, the X17 particle couples much more strongly to neutrons than to protons, so the particle was named protophobic.

 Zhang and Miller \cite{zh17} investigated the nuclear transition form factor as a possible origin of the anomaly, but they found the concluded form factor unrealistic for the $^8$Be nucleus.

 Ellwanger and Moretti suggested another interpretation of the experimental results in view of a light, pseudoscalar particle \cite{ell16}.
-Given the quantum numbers of the $^8$Be$^*$ and $^8$Be states, the X17 boson could indeed be a $J^\pi = 0^-$ pseudoscalar particle, if it was emitted with L = 1 orbital angular momentum.
 They predicted about ten times smaller branching ratio in case of the 17.6 MeV transition compared to the 18.15 MeV one, which is in nice agreement with our results.

-Subsequently, many studies with different models have been performed including an extended two Higgs doublet model \cite{de17}.
-Delle Rose and co-workers \cite{de19} showed that the anomaly can be described with a very light Z$_0$ bosonic state, stemming from the U(1)' symmetry breaking, with significant axial couplings so as to evade a variety of low scale experimental constraints.
-They also showed \cite{ro19} how both spin-0 and spin-1 solutions are possible and describe Beyond the Standard Model (BSM) scenarios.
+Subsequently, many studies with different models have been performed including an extended two Higgs doublet model \cite{de17,de19,ro19}.
+They showed that the anomaly can be described with a very light Z$_0$ bosonic state, with significant axial couplings.

-In parallel to these recent theoretical studies, we re-investigated the $^8$Be anomaly with an improved experimental setup.
-We have confirmed the signal of the assumed X17 particle and measured its mass ($m_\mathrm{X}c^2 = 17.01(16)$ MeV) and branching ratio compared to the $\gamma$-decay more accurately \cite{kra17,kra19}.
-We also re-investigated the $e^+e^-$ pair correlation in the 17.6 MeV transition of $^8$Be, in which a much smaller deviation was observed compared to the 18.15 MeV transition \cite{kr17}.
+In parallel to these recent theoretical studies, we re-investigated the $^8$Be anomaly with an improved experimental setup \cite{kra17,kra19,kr17}.

 Recently, we also observed a similar anomaly in $^4$He \cite{kra19,kr21}.
 The signal could be described by the creation and subsequent decay of a light particle during the proton capture process on $^3$H to the ground state of the $^{4}$He nucleus.
 The derived mass of the particle ($m_\mathrm{X}c^2 = 16.94 \pm 0.12$(stat.)$\pm 0.21$(syst.)~MeV) agreed well with that of the proposed X17 particle.
 It was also shown, that the branching ratios of the X17 particle compared to the $\gamma$-decay are identical within uncertainties for three beam energies, proving that the X17 particle was most likely formed in direct proton capture, which has a dominant multipolarity of E1.
 Our results obtained for $^4$He at different beam energies agree well with the present theoretical results of Viviani et al. \cite{vi21}.